 Let me drag and drop the Sales Amount from the Fields section to the Values field.

 Next, add English Product Name from the DimProduct table to the group section.
 You can do this by dragging Product Name to Group section, or simply checkmark the Product Name column

-Now you can see the Funnel Chart for Sales Amount of each product.
+Now you can see the Power BI Funnel Chart for Sales Amount of each product.
 Hover over any box shows you the Tool-tip of Product Name and its Sales Amount

 Create a Funnel Chart Approach 2

 First, Drag and Drop the Sales Amount from the Fields section to Canvas.
 It automatically creates a Column Chart, as we showed in the screenshot below.

-By clicking the Funnel Chart under the Visualization section automatically convert the Column Chart into Funnel Chart
+By clicking the marked one under the Visualization section automatically convert the Column Chart into Funnel Chart

 Next, let me add the Sales Territory Region from DimSalesTerritory to Group section.
 It means each box represents one region

-NOTE: I suggest you to refer Format Funnel Chart article to understand the steps involved in formatting the Title font, Title alignment, Box colors, Data labels, and colors.
+NOTE: I suggest you to refer Format article to understand the steps involved in formatting the Title font, Title alignment, Box colors, Data labels, and colors.